 Because so much international press was given to Fawzia’s ill-fated marriage to Reza, she became something of a celebrity and style icon.
 Fawzia – like her sisters Faiza, Faika, and Fathia – was a faithful couture client.
 They were all spotted in 1951 at a Jacques Fath couture show, where they scooped up the entire collection.

 Ray Aghayan, an Oscar-winning costumier who dressed Barbara Streisand and Diana Ross, once claimed that Fawzia was his most difficult client.
 Coming from a family that was used to the finer things, Fawzia’s status as a fashion icon was a natural part of her identity.
 Her signature look involved finger-curled tresses, red lipstick, dresses nipped in at the waist, T-strap heels, and lavish furs and jewelry.

 Although she was of royal blood, things were not easy for Fawzia, who enjoyed a glamorous, public life for a brief time before her marriage failed after only six years.
-She died in Egypt at the age of 91, in July 2013, having experienced both the royal life and devastating political setbacks.
+She died seven years ago today in Egypt at the age of 91, having experienced both the royal life and devastating political setbacks.
 According to an architect by the name of Keyvan Khosrovani, who came to visit Fawzia in her villa in Alexandria during the late 1970s, she was a lonely Egyptian rose whose fame and status had faded due to political schemes beyond her control.

 “Twice in my life, I lost the crown.
 Once I was the queen of Iran, and once I was the princess here.
 It’s all gone now.
 It doesn’t matter,” she mused openly in conversation with Khosrovani.
 Yet, decades after her ascent to global fame, she is still remembered by many for her timeless style and unyielding beauty.